ghedo/grooved/docs/grooved.1.md

 ## CONFIG

-Here is a list of valid configuration values:
+Here is a list of valid configuration options:

 `library=<path>`